Amarthgul/HappyDungeonFriends/README.md

 * Arrow keys for movement and option selection (some may not be fully implmented)
 * `Q` `W` `E` `R` to use item
+* `Enter` to confirm
 * `Alt` to display hotkeys
 * `B` to open bag, you can also click on the bag icon
 * `Tab` to display minimap, use LMB to pan it around
 * `Esc` to pause/quit

+(It is not sure if Mac keyboard can work, tbh Mac cannot run it at all)

 --------------------------------------------------------